zph/clio/README.md

   2. Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   3. Start Phoenix endpoint with `mix phoenix.server`

+Note:

+Heroku does not conform to RFC5424 per their docs.
+Structured-data is left out of the spec and not replaced with a nil value.

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.